- The Harbour Loop is approximately a 2.5 mile walk around Bristol Harbour.

 - Turn left to enter the Underfall Boatyard.

-- Continue down a moderate tarmac slope.
+- Continue down a tarmac slope.

 - Follow the uneven tarmac pathway crossing an 80cm wide wooden drainage channel and a 20cm wide traffic calming ramp.